 - Foot orthotics ordered for individuals diagnosed with diabetes and who have a history of foot amputation, ulceration, pre-ulcerative calluses, peripheral neuropathy with evidence of callus formation, deformity or poor circulation will have coverage for three pair of custom-molded per 12 month period.

-- Braces that are off-the-shelf prefabricated, pre-molded or custom-molded will be covered as long as they are rigid or semi-rigid.
+- Braces that are off-the-shelf prefabricated, pre-molded or custom-molded will be covered as long as they are rigid or semi-rigid and not made entirely of elastic.
 Elastic supports with stays or condylar pads are considered semi-rigid.
-Supports, braces or sleeves made entirely of elastic are not covered.

 - Brace adjustments, repairs or replacements are covered: